 4. Raw Papaya for Ringworm

 Raw or the green papaya can destroy old dead cells from the outer layers of your skin, the place where ringworm fungi dwell and grow.
 Your young skin cells are left unharmed.
 This may be due to many enzymes found in papaya, especially papain and chymopapain.
-These enzymes destroy the defense shields of viruses, yeasts, and various types of fungus.
+These enzymes destroy the defence shields of viruses, yeasts, and various types of fungus.
 Both papain and chymopapain enzymes also cure inflammation and heal burns.
 Thus papaya may prove to be a soothing remedy for your ringworm infection.